hortonworks/cloudbreak/README.md

 CB_AWS_ACCOUNT_ID=
 ```

-### Running Auth Mock in IDEA
+### Running Thunderhead Mock in IDEA

-After importing the `cloudbreak` repo root, launch the Auth Mock application by executing the `com.sequenceiq.thunderhead.MockThunderheadApplication` class (set `Use classpath of module` to `cloudbreak.mock-thunderhead.main`) with the following JVM options:
+After importing the `cloudbreak` repo root, launch the Thunderhead Mock application by executing the `com.sequenceiq.thunderhead.MockThunderheadApplication` class (set `Use classpath of module` to `cloudbreak.mock-thunderhead.main`) with the following JVM options:

 ```
 -Dauth.config.dir=<CBD_LOCAL_ETC>